Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning

-That is, the LF DAG under GPT causal modeling provides the most\footnote{Strictly speaking, the LF DAG is a representative of the equivalence class of DAGs under $d$-sep causal modeling that are the most powerful, which includes, for example, the GPT causal model with the DAG of Fig.~\ref{fig_triDAG}.
-It is an equivalence class since all DAGs in it are $d$-sep-compatible with the same set of probability distributions.} powerful $d$-sep causal explanation for the correlations of $P(abc|xy)$ while adhering to \RCA\ and \IS.
+That is, the LF DAG under GPT causal modeling provides the most powerful $d$-sep causal explanation for the correlations of $P(abc|xy)$ while adhering to \RCA\ and \IS.\footnote{More precisely, the LF DAG is a representative of the equivalence class of DAGs under $d$-sep causal modeling that are the most powerful (i.e., it can explain any probability distribution that is $d$-sep-compatible with any DAG satisfying \RCA\ and \IS).
+This class includes, for example, the GPT causal model with the DAG of Fig.~\ref{fig_triDAG}.
+It is an equivalence class since all DAGs in it are $d$-sep-compatible with the same set of probability distributions.}